check-spelling-sandbox/Azure-Sentinel/Solutions/CheckPhish by Bolster/Playbooks/CheckPhishPlaybooks/CheckPhsh-Get-URLScanResult/readme.md

 # CheckPhish- Get Reputation of URL
  ## Summary

- Once a new sentinal incident is created, this playbook gets triggered and performs the following actions:
+ Once a new sentinel incident is created, this playbook gets triggered and performs the following actions:

     1. Gets Information from CheckPhish by URL, provided in the alert custom entities.
     2. Enriches the incident with the obtained info.